Acow337/simple-db/lab3.md

 `physicalPlan` devise an optimal plan.

 ### 2.2.
 Statistics Estimation
 Accurately estimating plan cost is quite tricky.
-In this lab, we will focus only on the cost of sequences of joins and base table accesses.
+In this lab, **we will focus only** **on the cost of sequences of joins and base table accesses**.
 We won't worry about access method selection (since we only have one access method, table scans) or the costs of additional operators (like aggregates).

-You are only required to consider left-deep plans for this lab.
+You are only required to consider **left-deep plans** for this lab.
 See Section 2.3 for a description of additional "bonus" optimizer features you might implement, including an approach for handling bushy plans.